Brass Construction II: Release and promotion

 Brass Construction II was released by United Artists Records on October 29, 1976.
 Hoping to achieve crossover success, the label promoted the album with heavy merchandising while the band continued their continuous touring.
 In the United States, the album reached number 26 on the Billboard Top LPs & Tapes chart and number nine on the Top Soul Albums chart, but did not reach the UK Albums Chart.
 The record was certified Gold by the Recording Industry Association of America (RIAA) for 500,000 sales.
 In 1977, "Ha Cha Cha (Funktion)" reached number 51 on the Billboard Hot 100 and number 37 on the UK Singles Chart, while "The Message (Inspirational)" and "What's on Your Mind (Expression)", released together as a single, charted separately at numbers 42 and 69 respectively on the Hot Soul Singles.
 Author Marc Taylor said that despite "the relatively poor chart performance" of the two songs, this "was not a true indicator of the band's popularity.
 Brass Construction focused on being a good album group as opposed to concentrating on three-minute singles."

-Upon release, the record saw competition with Mass Production's debut album Welcome to Our World, which–according to journalist James Hamilton–rivalled Brass Construction II for "DJs' affections", with many funk fans preferring the Mass Production album for it sounding "more the way they thought the new Brass Construction set would."
+Upon release, the record saw competition with Mass Production's debut album, Welcome to Our World, which—according to journalist James Hamilton—rivalled Brass Construction II for "DJs' affections", with many funk fans preferring the Mass Production album for it sounding "more the way they thought the new Brass Construction set would."
 The two albums also have similar covers, depicting the groups in custom-tailored "funk wear", with each member in leather outfits of different colours adorned with appliqués.
 Muller said of Mass Production's sound: "Sure, it might be a kind of rip off but we take that as a compliment.
 It means that we created something new and others are now following and that makes us innovators."

-To celebrate Brass Construction's success, a party was held at the St. Moritz nightclub in New York City in January 1977; boxer and singer Joe Frazier, wearing a shimmering robe, sung at the event.
+To celebrate Brass Construction's success, a party was held at the St. Moritz nightclub in New York City in January 1977; boxer and singer Joe Frazier, wearing a shimmering robe, sang at the event.
 In an interview with Blues & Soul conduced a month earlier, Muller said he felt that the album's sales proved the public had accepted the record regardless of it being more varied than the first Brass Construction album.
 However, by May 1977 he changed his stance, telling an interviewer of the same publication that, while the group were pleased with Brass Construction II, the album "did not sell so well" because it "didn't have the drive, the power of side one on the first album.
 It wasn't that insistent beat pounding out throughout and that's what the people seem to want," expressing reservations that the album was too varied for audiences and vowing to appease audiences with their third record.